weaveworks/weave-gitops/CODE_OF_CONDUCT.md

 may be reported by contacting a Weaveworks project maintainer, or Alexis Richardson (alexis@weave.works).

-Be good or be gone.
+Be excellent to each other.